Harrison-S1/Harrison-S1.github.io/_posts/2022-06-22-Sping-up-Uptime-Kuma.md

 For a person who comes from a world of Zabbix and Nagios, Uptime Kuma is wicked, a light weight monitoring tool that gets out of your way to do basics, ie HTTP(S), TCP Ports, DNS & SQL.
 Lets spin it up:

-> You will need a Linux distro of chose and docker installed {: .prompt-tip }
+> You will need a Linux distro of choice and docker installed {: .prompt-tip }

 ```bash